fikovnik/kubemr/README.md

 Worker images are normal docker images that must have `CMD` or `ENTRYPOINT` defined.
 See [wordcount example](cmd/wordcount/) to see how the binary should be implemented.

 At the base level, all map/reduce inputs/outputs and results are strings.
 Helper functions are provided to upload/download these from S3.
+Your worker code can interpret this as anything - database table/keys, some other storage provider, shared filesystem, etc...

 ## Operator